rezasec/TryHackMe/pre-security/linux-fundamentals/README.md

 ### Connecting to a Machine with SSH
   - `ssh username@ip address`
   - SSH is used to securely log into remote systems.
+SSH lets you securely send commands from your computer (AttackBox) to a remote machine (Target Machine).

 ###  Navigating the Filesystem
 - `pwd` – show the full path of your current directory.